IDinsight/ask-a-question/docs/develop/setup.md

 ---

-1. To host docs offline so that you can see documentation changes in real-time, run the following from `~/aaq-core` with an altered port (so that it doesn't interfere with the app's server):
+1. To host docs offline so that you can see documentation changes in real-time, run the following from `aaq-core` repository root with an altered port (so that it doesn't interfere with the app's server):

         mkdocs serve -a localhost:8080